WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _empty_ `boolean`: When true, restricts the list to contenteditable elements with no value

+_Returns_

+-   `Promise`: A promise that resolves when it's returned an array of classes representing the contenteditable areas of a block with keyboard focus.

 <a name="textContentAreasHaveFocus" href="#textContentAreasHaveFocus">#</a> **textContentAreasHaveFocus**

 Tabs through the text content areas of a block and asserts the expected values